Creating a Business Emergency Contact List

 This section of your list should include more than just 9-1-1.
-Also, include the contact information for your security alarm company, poison control, pest control, and the humane society.
+Also, have the contact information for your security alarm company, poison control, pest control, and the humane society.

 5. Utility Companies

 The utility company should be one of your first calls for emergency incidents involving burst pipes, gas leaks, or a power outage.
-Be sure to include numbers for your gas, electricity and water service providers.
+Include numbers for your gas, electricity and water service providers.

 6. Odds & Ends

 It’s also worth adding contact information for helpful services like a trusted locksmith or roadside assistance.
-That way, if you need to have your locks replaced, help a customer or employee who is stuck, you have those numbers at your fingertips.
+That way, if you need to have your locks replaced or help a customer or employee who is stuck, you have those numbers at your fingertips.

 Remember, quick access to these emergency contacts ensures that you can respond quickly and effectively when a crisis arises.
-So, post these numbers where you and your employees can get to them at a moment’s notice.
+So, post these numbers so that you and your employees can get to them at a moment’s notice.